-Inuit women, like other Canadian citizens, 1 have rights under the Charter of Rights and Freedoms that 2 quarantee equality before and under the law, as well as 3 equal protection and benefit of the law without 4 5 discrimination.
+Inuit women, like other Canadian citizens, have rights under the Charter of Rights and Freedoms that guarantee equality before and under the law, as well as equal protection and benefit of the law without discrimination.
 And that state everyone has a right to life, liberty, and the security of the person.

-6 And I want to ask, was my daughter's rights 7 8 violated?
-Are Inuit women's rights being violated now just because of where we live?
-9 When communities don't have a police force 10 ordinary citizens are tasked with taking on duties in which 11 they have no training or experience.
-For example, on the 12 night that Dee was killed people, including children, were 13 going into the house, and to stop them some men in the 14 community had to stand on guard until the police arrived 15 and they weren't given any assistance afterwards, no mental 16 17 health services, no phone calls to see how they were.
-Or for that matter, I wonder what help anyone was given after 18 seeing the crime scene at that time, even the police.
-19 And I'm going to go back to the shelter 20 issue.
-Canada, even in its most recent budget talked about 21 funding safe shelters for women on reserve.
-And I think you've probably heard this before, but Inuit don't live on reserve.
-We live in communities.
-We should have access for infrastructure and for core operations the same as everyone else.
+7 And I want to ask, was my daughter's rights 8 violated?
+Are Inuit women's rights being violated now just 9 because of where we live?

+When communities don't have a police force 10 ordinary citizens are tasked with taking on duties in which 11 12 they have no training or experience.
+For example, on the 13 night that Dee was killed people, including children, were 14 going into the house, and to stop them some men in the 15 community had to stand on guard until the police arrived and they weren't given any assistance afterwards, no mental 16 health services, no phone calls to see how they were.
+Or 17 18 for that matter, I wonder what help anyone was given after seeing the crime scene at that time, even the police.
+19 everyone else.
 Across Inuit Nunavut there are 53 communities and 15 existing safe shelters for women.
 When you consider that almost all of these communities for the most part are fly-in, and that Inuit Nunavut stretches from one end of Canada to the other I don't think you're saying much for women's personal safety.